Cloud7050/ff-mine/docs/guides/arr/shiva.md

 Staff:

 - While the boss is equipping, everyone should already start to spread for Hailstorm, including MT.
 Don't wait until you see the markers
-- After Hailstorm, MT repositions boss back on A
+- MT then repositions boss back on A

 **Phase 2**